-- A. Study Title: Include the title of the proposal at the top of the page, along with the PI name and contact email. - B. Abstract and Scope of Work (500-word limit): Please provide a high-level overview of the study and the proposed work. - C. Study Team: Please provide the names and affiliations of all members of the study team and a brief description of their roles (25-50 words per person). - D. Suggested Reviewers: To facilitate the final round of review, please suggest two to three faculty members, not from your department, who may be qualified to serve as scientific reviewers.
+- A. Study Title: Include the title of the proposal at the top of the page, along with the PI and Co-PI name and contact email. - B. Abstract and Scope of Work (500 word limit): Please provide a high-level overview of the study and the proposed work.
+Please include how this proposal represents a new direction for the PI. - C. Study Team: Please provide the names and affiliations of all members of the study team and a brief description of their roles (25-50 words per person). - D. Suggested Reviewers: To facilitate the final round of review, please suggest two to three faculty members, not from your department, who may be qualified to serve as scientific reviewers.
 Include email addresses for each suggested reviewer.

 Applications should be in the form of a single PDF document; please use Arial size 11 font with margins of 0.5 inches.
-All materials must be submitted before 11:59 p.m. on Friday, July 28.
+All materials must be submitted before 11:59 p.m. on Wednesday, February 5, 2025.
 Additional or supplemental materials cannot be accepted after the deadline and will not be reviewed.